mapogolions/act/README.md

   .act(parseContent)
   .once()

-// Note that if we DO NOT call `once` that fs.readFile and parseContent will be called for each branch (i.e. twice)
+// Note that if we DO NOT call `once` then fs.readFile and parseContent will be called for each branch
-// `Once` caches a value that will only be evaludated once.
+// `Once` caches the result and reuses it across branches
-// Whether or not to use this kind of optimization depends on your task. readSettings.act(getSetting, 'license').call(null, done) readSettings.act(getSetting, 'author').call(null, done)
+// Whether or not to use this kind of optimization depends on your task.
+// In this example, `once` helps to avoid double reading and parsing

+readSettings.act(getSetting, 'license').call(null, done)
+readSettings.act(getSetting, 'author').call(null, done)
 ```

 Also see [unit tests](./test/test.js) for more details